asciidoctor/asciidoctor-kroki/README.md

 * [WaveDrom](https://github.com/wavedrom/wavedrom): `wavedrom`

 Each diagram libraries support one or more output format.
-Consult the [Kroki documentation](https://kroki.io/#support) to find out which format are supported.
+Consult the [Kroki documentation](https://kroki.io/#support) to find out which formats are supported.

 ## Configuration